Reasons Why Your App Can Get Rejected By Google Play Store

 Within these categories, while there is a clear ban on apps that allow the sale and purchase of content that is sexual in nature or deemed dangerous such as marijuana or THC infused products, apps that are made for educational purposes, scientific purposes, or artistic purposes are allowed.
 If you’re in one of these industries, then understanding the line that Google draws here is important to successfully submit your app to their store.

-With Regards to Daily Fantasy sports, Google suggests that developers should submit the app rated as AO (adult only), its use shouldn’t be allowed in US territories where DFS apps are not legal or if the developer doesn’t have a license in territories where licenses are required for Daily Fantasy Sports apps.
+With Regards to Daily Fantasy sports, Google suggests that developers should submit the app rated as AO (adult only), its use shouldn’t be allowed in US territories like cities of New York, Houston, Chicago, Miami, and Austin. where DFS apps are not legal or if the developer doesn’t have a license in territories where licenses are required for Daily Fantasy Sports apps.

 In the absence of the above-mentioned sureties, your app will be rejected unless you make adjustments to comply with their terms.

 Your App Might be in Violation of User-Generated Content Guidelines

 The User-Generated Content of an app is contributed by the users within the app and is visible to at least a section of other users.The kind of UGC that is not allowed on platforms includes content written to explicitly harass, bully, or threaten individuals.
 If your platform is notorious for housing such content, then it is likely to be removed.